umut-sahin/mythmallow/README.md

 If not set, experience of the player will be set to `0.00`.

+#### \-\-god-mode

+Enables god mode.

+- You still take damage when god mode is enabled, you just can't die, even if your health is lower than zero.

 ### Arguments for game modes

 - In Native: